 For several years, companies and municipalities have taken voluntary measures to improve their use of energy.
 Since the 1990s, Energy Efficiency Agreements have been the primary tool in Finland for improving energy efficiency and meeting the strict EU obligations on improved efficiency in energy use.

 Hundreds of Finnish companies and municipalities had joined the Energy Efficiency Agreements 2008-2016.
-As a result of the energy efficiency measures they have implemented, the annual energy consumption has in the beginning of 2016 been reduced by as much as 14 TWh.
-This corresponds to the annual energy consumption of more than 710 000 detached houses.
-The measures reduce annual carbon dioxide emissions by more than 4 million tonnes and unnecessary energy costs by EUR 500 million.
+As a result of the energy efficiency measures they have implemented, the annual energy consumption has in the end of 2016 been reduced by as much as 15,9 TWh.
+The measures reduce annual carbon dioxide emissions by more than 4,7 million tonnes and unnecessary energy costs by EUR 560 million.